-5
+Figure 5.27: «ExtendedComposite» Aggregation Association Relationship Notation Examples compatible to the YANG mapping tool

-Generalization Notation
+Generalization Relationship

 A generalization indicates a relationship in which one class (the child) inherits from another class (the parent).
 A generalization relationship may be conditional, identified by the «Cond» stereotype.